naimdjon/stopwords/README.md

 stopwords
 =========

-a collection of stopwords for English
+A collection of stopwords for English